-- Ring, send a note or see the teacher (out of teaching time) to arrange a meeting for either before or after school.
+- Ring, send a note or email the teacher to arrange a meeting for either before or after school.

-- Teachers are responsible for all of the children in their class between 8.55am and 3.00pm.
-Please do not interrupt
+- Teachers are responsible for all of the children in their class between 8.55am and 2.50pm.
+Please do not interrupt.

 - Common courtesy is required by all involved in a meeting.